-- 1. The licensed premises will be a home office where sales invoices are processed online.
-A home business is covered under the SEPP requirements.
+- The licensed premises will be a home office where sales invoices are processed online.
+Development Consent is in place.
 Council advised that they have no objection to the liquor licence. - 2.
 No public submissions were received relating to any matters with the application. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - 5.
-Having reviewed all the material, I am satisfied that granting this application for an online-packaged liquor licence will not be detrimental to the local or broader community.
+Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community. - 6.
+Plan of management.